 The Tyler Golden Butterfly Portfolio can be implemented with 5 ETFs.
 This portfolio has a high risk, indicating it can undergo considerable value changes.
 It is appropriate for investors with a high risk tolerance who are aiming for higher returns and can handle notable drawdowns.

-The asset allocation is the following: 40% on the Stock Market, 40% on Fixed Income, 20% on Commodities.
+The portfolio asset allocation is: 40% on the Stock Market, 40% on Fixed Income, 20% on Commodities.
 In general, bonds are useful for mitigating overall portfolio risk, especially if they are issued by national entities or highly reliable companies.
 This portfolio has a 40% allocation to bonds, leading to its classification as high risk.

 Disclaimer: The simulations on this website are provided in good faith but should NOT be taken as investment advice.
 We are not liable for any errors or actions based on this information.
 The authors of the website are not affiliated with the portfolio creators, who are the sole owners of their intellectual property.
 The translation of asset allocations into ETFs is based on the interpretation of LazyPortfolioETF.com and may not exactly reflect the original intent of the portfolio creators.
 Content is for informational, educational, illustrative, and entertainment purposes only.